typedb/typedb-docs/07-workbase/00-overview.md

 Workbase allows us to execute Graql [`get`](../11-query/02-get-query.md) and [`compute path`](../11-query/07-compute-query.md#compute-the-shortest-path) queries, and visualise and investigate their results.
 Whether you need a tool to test and experiment with your newly created Grakn knowledge graph, or that you prefer a graphical interface for reading data from Grakn, you will find Workbase extremely useful.

+## Download Workbase
+Grakn Workbase is available for Linux, Mac and Windows.
+Head over to the [Download Center](https://grakn.ai/download#workbase) to download and install the latest release of Workbase.

 <div class="note">
 [Important]
 As of Grakn 1.6.0, _explanations_ of inferred concepts can behave unexpectedly.
 Explanations of inferred relations will not show source relations in the visualiser, if the rule `when` clause that produced the relation is not tagged with a variable.
 For example: